No Peek Chicken

 - You can make it ahead and freeze it or keep it in the fridge, making it a great meal to take to friends and family.

-No Peek Chicken and Rice Ingredients (Only 6!)
+No Peek Chicken Ingredients

 - Long-grain white rice – Make sure it’s long grain or it will overcook and be mushy.